Total Temperature |

 Laser Altimeter |

-A Riegl LD90-3800VHS-FLP Laser Altimeter is also fitted in the floor camera hatch - the two large lenses in the photo.
-Returns up to a few hundred metres are possible depending on the surface at repetition frequencies up to 2 kHz. | |
+camera hatch - the two large lenses in the photo.
+Returns up to a few

 Radar Altimeter |

-Data are recorded from the aircraft's two radar altimeters fitted in the tail section at around 10Hz.
-These have a range of around 800-1000m and a wider beam compared to the laser altimeter. |
+in the tail section at around 10Hz.
+These have a range of around 800-1000m

 |